 Helicopter-borne EM systems offer an advantage that cannot be matched from a fixed-wing platform.
 The ability to fly at a slower speed and collect data with high spatial resolution, and with great accuracy, means that helicopter EM systems provide more detail than any other EM configuration, airborne or ground-based.
 Spatial resolution is especially important in areas of complex geology and in the search for discrete conductors.
-With the advant of helicopter-borne high-moment time domain EM systems the fixed-wing platforms are losing their only advantage - depth penetration.
+With the advantage - depth penetration.